STY1001/Unowhy-Tools/README.md

 4. Use "Unowhy Tools" as you want

 ## "Presentation" Mode
-This is a mode for me to make screenshot of UT
+This is a mode for me to make screenshot of UT.
 You can enable "Presentation" Mode by clicking on Unowhy Tools logo in Main Form

 ## Screenshot